 London Bridge – Southern, Thameslink, Southeastern lines (at the west end of the mile).

 South Bermondsey – Southern Line (at the east end of the mile).

 This interactive map features all of the craft beer bars on the Bermondsey Beer Mile.
 Use this link to Google Maps for an online version of the map.

-Bermondsey London Map with Craft Beer Crawl Route
+Bermondsey London Map With Craft Beer Crawl Route

-Want more helpful tips for planning your trip?
+Looking for more helpful tips for planning your trip?
 Use our detailed 3-Day London Itinerary!